szegedim/wellwish/README.md

 Productivity is the measure of the domestic product achieved per employee.
 It has not improved much in decades, once data centers became mainstream.
-The goal was to address the problem of productivity,
+The goal was to address the problem of productivity, with a simple, open benchmark solution.

 The main concept behind WellWish is that is extremely supportable.
 The marginal labor cost of running a cluster per node does not increase by the cluster size.